woojay/100-days-of-code/README.md

 Some local storage fun and react.js"

 ### Day 2 - Smart Sort ###
-Smarter string sort with ability to ignore beginning articles like A/An/The
+Smarter string sort with ability to ignore beginning articles like A/An/The.

+### Day 3 - String Time Add ###
+Quick routine to add hour and minute string into number and reprocess into HH:MM:SS format.